 In order to access Verizon’s 5G Ultra Wideband network, you need a 5G phone.
 Verizon offers a nice selection of 5G phones with a variety of features, specs, and prices.
-However, Verizon’s 5G network currently covers less than 1% of the U.S., so you’ll want to consider whether you get Verizon 5G coverage in your area.
+However, Verizon’s 5G network currently covers about 11% of the U.S., so you’ll want to consider whether you get Verizon 5G coverage in your area.

 In this Verizon 5G phone guide: